Bruchsal (district)

 Bruchsal was a district (Kreis) in the administrative region of Nordbaden in Baden-Württemberg, Germany.
-To the district belonged 5 cities and 33 towns.
+The district consisted of 5 cities and 33 towns.
 The town of Bruchsal was the seat of the district and the license plate code was BR.
-Bruchsal district was dissolved as a result of the district reform effective January 1, 1973 when it was merged into the district of Karlsruhe.
+Bruchsal district was dissolved as a result of the district reform effective 1 January 1973, when it was merged into the district of Karlsruhe.